halfprice06/snapgpt/README.md

 - **Single, Organized Snapshot**: Combine all relevant code and markdown files into one text file.

-- **Automatic Editor Opening**: After generating the snapshot, it opens automatically in TexEdit or Notepad on Windows.
+- **Automatic Editor Opening**: After generating the snapshot, it opens automatically in TexEdit or Notepad on Windows and also in your IDE of choice.

 - **Incremental Scanning**: Only re-scan changed files, making repeated snapshots quick and efficient, even for large codebases.